NguyenNam98/NguyenNam98/README.md

 ## About Me

-- 🔭 I'm currently working on developing a medical application.
+- 🔭 I'm currently working on developing a medical application for med-tech company.
 - 🌱 I'm currently pursuing master computer science.
 - 💬 Ask me about software architecture, system design, and coding best practices.
 - 📫 How to reach me: michalnam98@gmail.com